storj/storj/all-in-one.md

 Steps to setup a local network
 ==============================

+Run `make all-in-one` from the repo root.
+This will build new images and stand them up locally.
+If you want to test a different version, run `VERSION=latest make all-in-one`.
+If you want to stand them up by hand, run the
+following:

 1. `make images`
    If you don't want to build the images locally, you can skip this step.
    Otherwise, you'll need the version number presented here if you don't use